box/bart/README.md

 Bart supports the composer dependency format, https://github.com/composer/composer, which can serve as an appealing alternative to crons.

 ## Diesel

+Diesel is a simple and useful dependency injection framework for PHP.
+It does not require major changes to your code base, nor does it require odd configurations in non-PHP.

+Check out http://box.github.com/eng-services/blog/2012/05/03/introducting-diesel-php-dependency-injection/ for a brief description.
+Feel free to tweet at us @BoxEngServices with questions.

 See ```./lib/Diesel.php``` and ```./test/lib/Diesel_Test.php```